Modesto Pedestrian Accident Lawyer

-In personal injury and wrongful death claims, there are two types of monetary damages that can be recovered - economic damages and non-economic damages.
+In personal injury and wrongful death claims, two types of monetary damages can be recovered: economic and non-economic damages.

-Economic damages include medical bills stemming from the accident (both incurred and future medical expenses) and lost wages due to time missed from work as a result of the accident.
+Economic damages include medical bills stemming from the accident (both incurred and future medical expenses) and lost wages due to time missed from work due to the accident.
 If you lost a loved one in a pedestrian accident and are pursuing a wrongful death claim, economic damages would include funeral and burial costs and the value of the financial support lost by your loved one’s death (both current financial support and expected future financial support).

 Every state, including California, limits the amount of time an injured party (or the survivor of a decedent in a death case) has to file a civil claim in court against the reckless party.
 This time limit is called the statute of limitations.
 In California, the statute of limitations for filing a personal injury case is two years from the date of your injury, according to California Code of Civil Procedure 335.1.